Kaneknah/ch11_baxley_note_taker/README.md

 ## Usage

 A user will simply need to navigate to the notes page from the home page by clicking the "get started" button.
-Once there a user may create a new notes and save them, or edit or delete previously created notes by navigating the provided buttons.
+Once there a user may create a new notes and save them.
+One may view the notes by selecting them from the list on the left. https://github.com/Kaneknah/ch11_baxley_note_taker

 ## Contribution